 Call our Will dispute helpline if you are iconcerned about fraud or forgery.

-If you wish to dispute an invalid will or defend an invalid will challenge then call our free helpline on 0808 139 1599 or email us at email@example.com
+If you wish to dispute an invalid will or defend an invalid will claim then call our free helpline on 0808 139 1599 or email us at email@example.com

 We operate a free legal helpline and will provide you with an initial case assessment.

-We are sometimes able to deal with invalid will cases on a no win, no fee basis and are happy to consider any suitable claim.
+We are often able to deal with invalid will cases on a no win, no fee basis and are happy to consider any suitable claim where sufficient evidence exists to support it.